KalinNonchev/WOKO_alert/README.md

 keyword: "Zürich" # Choose between Zürich and Winterthur
 url_woko: "https://www.woko.ch/en/nachmieter-gesucht"
 timer: 120 # in s./ interval to update request
-test_email: True # once you test it to see if you are getting the emails, make is False!
+test_email: True # once you test it to see if you are getting the emails, make it False!
 ```

 You can use the same **receiver_email** and **sender_email**.
-Since May 30: You have to enable 2-step verification and set up app password for this app and set it the config file so that this app is allowed to login, else it will be considered a less secure app and gmail won't allow it to login.
+Since May 30 2022: You have to enable 2-step verification and set up app password for this app and set it the config file so that this app is allowed to login, else it will be considered a less secure app and gmail won't allow it to login.
 See this for more info: https://support.google.com/accounts/answer/6010255, https://support.google.com/accounts/answer/185833?hl=en.
 **The script doesn't store and share your privacy data!**

 You can choose the appropriate url_woko depending on the city and whether you want sublets or not.
 For eg, "https://www.woko.ch/en/nachmieter-gesucht" only contains longterm listings while "https://www.woko.ch/en/zimmer-in-zuerich" contains both.